 A New Year often means new opportunities to live healthier.
 As a result, we eagerly resolve to kickstart new habits or give up old ones as we enter the New Year.
 But, as we try to keep our resolutions – with good intentions – we give up before the first month of the new year is over.
 Frustrating, right?
 The key is to make a plan and set goals.
-Then, with a strong foundation, sound support systems, and effort, our healthy resolutions become lasting, new healthy habits for 2022.
+Then, with a strong foundation, sound support systems, and effort, our healthy resolutions become lasting, new healthy habits for this year.

 Regular Wellness Checkups